jpe442/dodateweb/README.md

   ##### DoDate's primary frontend is built in ReactJS using JavaScript ES6, HTML5, CSS3.

-&#9733;*React with Redux*
+&#9733;*React with Redux*&#9733;

- - React components are arranged and interelated according to a [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) to provide a unidirectional flow of information which ensures that backend data stays in sync with the frontend state of the client application.
+- React components arranged and interelated according to [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) to structures the application to follow a unidirectional flow of information which ensures that backend data stays in sync with the frontend state of the client application.

-&#9733;*React DnD*
+&#9733;*React DnD*&#9733;

-- [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module (React DnD) integration enforces the Redux loop so that Todos in DoDate can be easily dragged throughout the UI without a possibility of becoming out of sync with the backend database.
+- [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module (React DnD) integration enforces the Redux loop so Todos in DoDate can be easily dragged throughout the UI without a possibility of becoming out of sync with the backend database.

-- Changes in state entailing data alterations initiated by the user dragging todos on the frontend are sent to the server to first modify their properties there and then only completing the drag/drop action after successfully sending back the new slice of state coming back to the client  to preserve the integrity of the Redux loop.
+- Changes in state entailing data alterations initiated by the user dragging todos on the frontend are sent to the server to first modify their properties there and only then completing the drag/drop action after successfully sending back the new slice of state to the client, preserving the integrity of the Redux loop.

+- So then, if the todo moves timeslots on the calendar, that timeslot has been updated on the backend and the user can safely log out without losing planning work.

+&#9733;*React DnD*&#9733;

+t
 #### Backend